TeamDev-IP/JxBrowser-Gallery/compose/pomodoro/README.md

 WebGL is a browser technology, allowing for displaying 2D and 3D objects, optionally leveraging the power of GPU hardware acceleration.
 JxBrowser, being built on top of Chromium, supports WebGL as well, and enables JVM apps to render still and animated graphic objects.
-Also, as WebGL is a well-established technology in the web world, there are many high-quality JS libraries, that significantly shorten the development time.
+Also, as WebGL is a long-standing technology in the web world, there are many high-quality JS libraries, that significantly shorten the development time.